 A brushless drill will provide greater speed, torque, and power than a brushed drill.
 As there are no brushes to cause friction, more of the energy will reach your drill bit.
 If you have never used a brushless drill before, you should expect a noticeable upgrade in performance.

 A lack of brushes also means virtually no maintenance.
 There shouldn’t be a noticeable dip in performance with time, compared to the brushes on a brushed motor that typically need replacing after between 50 to 60 hours of use.

 Brushless drills are smaller and lighter.
 Traditional brushed motors are larger and heavier, resulting in more substantial tools that require more strength to use for long periods.

 Drill Lasts Longer

 As brushless drills don’t endure the same friction and wear and tear as a brushed drill, they should last significantly longer.
 This also means the drill produces less heat, one of the biggest enemies of all drill motors and batteries.
 In some cases, a brushless drill can be as much as 50% cooler than a brushed one.

 The main drawback of brushless drills is that they are more expensive and can cost as much as double their brushed counterparts.
 It is always tempting to buy the best power tool you can afford but you could be wasting money if you only need your drill for occasional jobs rather than a major project.

 Replace, Not Repair

-If you don’t have the budget to do this, consider your drill choice carefully.
-Brushed drills are easy to repair.
+If you don’t have the budget to do this, consider buying a brushed drill instead as they are much cheaper and easier to repair.